The Kentucky Division of Waste Management (DWM) estimates that about 4 million

 The Waste Tire Collection Program (formerly known as Tire Amnesty)

 is an ongoing state run program to rid Kentucky’s landscape of waste tires.
 Individuals can drop off their unwanted tires at a location within their county free of charge during the collection period.
 The tires are recycled through “beneficial end use” markets to become products such as tire-derived fuel or crumb rubber.

-Click here to view the 2016 Fall WTCE Schedule for the FIVCO and Buffalo Trace ADDs.
+Click here to view the 2017 Spring WTCE Schedule for the Gateway, Cumberland Valley, Big Sandy and Kentucky River ADDs.